-a.
-Meeting Requirements

-(1) Each County Central Committee shall hold the Quadrennial Organizational Meeting after the Gubernatorial General Election in order to elect new officers and organize the new Central Committee.

-(2) The Quadrennial Organizational Meeting shall be called within 5 days subsequent to the Gubernatorial General Election, and members shall be given at least 5 day's notice of the meeting.
-(3) The Quadrennial Organizational Meeting shall be held prior to the 14th day subsequent to the Gubernatorial General Election, which is the day that new Central Committee members take office.
+- a.
+Meeting Requirements - (1) Each County Central Committee shall hold the Quadrennial Organizational Meeting after the Gubernatorial General Election in order to elect new officers and organize the new Central Committee. - (2) The Quadrennial Organizational Meeting shall be called within 5 days subsequent to the Gubernatorial General Election, and members shall be given at least 5 day's notice of the meeting.
+(3) The Quadrennial Organizational Meeting shall be held prior to the 10th day subsequent to the - Gubernatorial General Election, all business conducted at such meeting by the Committee members-elect shall be considered valid and permissible.